37 Filipino Foods to Try in 2025

 Filipino Desserts

-23. Ube Halaya
+29. Ube Halaya

 Ube halaya is a jam made from mashed purple yam, coconut milk, sweetened condensed milk and sometimes other flavorful ingredients.
-It is most often used to flavor other Filipino foods like bread and cakes, but can also be enjoyed on its own as a creamy snack or dessert.
+It is most often used to flavor other Filipino foods like bread and cakes, but it can also be enjoyed on its own as a creamy snack or dessert.

 Aside from its scrumptiously sweet and nutty flavor, ube halaya has a gorgeous purple color that makes it incredibly eye-catching and Instagrammable.
 For this reason, ube halaya has gained some traction on social media platforms in recent years.
+Ube powder and ube extract bring the delightful purple passion in this recipe for ube ice cream, a creamy, easy no-churn treat.

 via Canva

-24. Leche Flan
+30. Leche Flan

 Leche flan is a classic Filipino dessert and one of many Filipino foods inspired by Spanish and Mexican cuisine.
 Leche flan is a caramel-like custard made with sweetened condensed milk, eggs, evaporated milk and vanilla.